Viren-Wijeratne/C-Projects/c_folder/Data_Structures/Cstack/properties.md

 Properties of a stack
-- There are multiple methods to implemet a stack using underlying dara structures such as linked lists and dynamic arrays as examples
+- There are multiple methods to implement a stack using underlying dara structures such as linked lists and dynamic arrays as examples
 - This example is using a dynamically allocated array
+- Stack follows the last in-first (LIFO) out logic

 Operations of the stack:
 - Check if a stack is empty